simonmichael/hledger/hledger/Hledger/Cli/Commands/Print.md

 Normally, print's output is a valid [hledger journal](#journal), which you can "pipe" to a second hledger command for further processing.

-This is sometimes convenient for achieving certain kinds of query (though less needed now that queries have become more powerful).
+This is sometimes convenient for achieving certain kinds of query (though less needed now that queries have become more powerful):

 ```cli
 # Show running total of food expenses paid from cash.